devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

 ⚠️ If you have not yet created your AWS account, you must do so now.
 We will be making extensive use of AWS for the rest of the course.

+🚧 This needs some diagrams or people are going to get lost.

 ## S3 static content bucket

 The first step we need to take is to create an S3 bucket to host the static files associated with the JWT Pizza frontend.
 Follow these steps to setup your S3 bucket.